graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 categories: ASPNet vNext OSX Linux
 ---

-Things have changed a fair bit since my last post back in May, and getting the latest and greatest ASP.NET vNext up and running with Mono is now reasonably straight foreward, so I thought I'd do a quick update on installing ASP.NET vNext on OSX and Linux.
+Things have changed a fair bit since my last post back in May, and getting the latest and greatest ASP.NET vNext up and running with Mono is now reasonably straight forward, so I thought I'd do a quick update on installing ASP.NET vNext on OSX and Linux.

 ### Install Mono

-Xamarin now maintains mono packages for OSX and most common Linux distributions, and are committed to a regular release schedule, so getting mono up and running is now a much simpler affair.
+Xamarin now maintains Mono packages for OSX and most common Linux distributions, and are committed to a regular release schedule, so getting Mono up and running is now a much simpler affair.
 Currently, there are supported packages for Mono.
 Installation is generally as simple as adding the Xamarin repository to your packages sources, and importing their GPG key) and then installing.
 I am going to cover OSX and Ubuntu 14.04 here, but easy instructions for most distros can be found http://www.mono-project.com/docs/getting-started/install/linux/.

 ##### OSX